vuepress/vuepress-plugin-html-redirect/README.md

 ## Options

-### duration
+### countdown

 - Type: `string`
-- Description: Control how many seconds the page will be redirected.
+- Description: Control how many seconds the page will be redirected, defaults to `3`.

 ## TODO